bitcoincashorg/spec/global-messaging-protocol.md

 ```
 {"t":"dm",
+"tx":"<message encoded using public key of the receiver>",
-"c":"<message encoded using public key of the receiver>"
+"l":"<url encoded using public key of the receiver>"
 }
 ```

 - t: type (optional, by default it is gm (Global Message))
-- c: content (required)
+- tx: Text content
+- l: url link
-- The message is encoded by public key of the receiver and decoded by his private key.
+- The text and the url are encoded by public key of the receiver and decoded by his private key.
+- The message is required to have either text or url fields or both

 ## Global Message
 - Example: